 Mira Nachman’s first exhibit in the United States, at 3Squared Gallery, showcases 28 large-scale photographs that span the globe.
 Supplying intimate lenses into the lives of real people, phenomena, and scenarios, Mira carves for viewers a single path that forks into many.
 Curated by Marina Dojchinov, each picture tells a unique story that magnifies a connection Mira values most.

 Every picture represents a different level of life at which Mira taught herself photography.
 Wanting to be a photographer since she was 22, she went on to be an accountant.
 The passion repossessed her 10 years ago, and she re-ignited her form.
-Void of formal instruction and training, photography grants her a freedom.
-That’s otherwise unseen in her everyday life as an accountant, who constantly calculates and balances numbers.
+Void of formal instruction and training, photography grants her a freedom that’s otherwise unseen in her everyday life as an accountant, who constantly calculates and balances numbers.

 Shot all over the world, her photos are neither organized by place nor by subject matter.
 Rather, she carefully arranges images to stylistically complement one another.
 For example, consider the triptych of 1. a tree trunk 2. an old man smoking a cigar, and 3. a straggly tree intercepted by vine-like roots and branches.
 Zeroing in on concentric tree rings, raspy white beard, wrinkles, dry flaky cigar paper and root plentitude—Mira commemorates life and death.
 Such details are further accentuated through black and white contrast.

 Mira’s impromptu snapshots capture the real, the shocking and the personal.
 For instance, take the less visible sequence of people on the back wall.
 Agent X, which was originally shot for an editorial, starkly contrasts of couture clothing and decrepit, grungy background.
-It is nestled between the image of a Tel-Aviv prostitute allegedly doing sex work to pay for a sex change.
-And that of a simple man alone in front of a train station in Barcelona.
+It is nestled between the image of a Tel-Aviv prostitute allegedly doing sex work to pay for a sex change, and that of a simple man alone in front of a train station in Barcelona.
 Nearby, on a separate lone wall– is a colored piece.
 A tribute to an actor, who showed her ‘the art in life’, she will once in a while use color to match or highlight the right scene.

 Capturing a snapshot of people’s lives, Mira craft lies in her ability to artfully distort an image from what you would usually see.
 For example, a Cuban man–who appears to be fixing his curtains is really making his bed.
 When asked why she would turn the picture on its side, she references the ‘kabbalic’ idea of an upside down reality.
-Aiming to de-regulate the norm, so twists the image on its side.
+Aiming to de-regulate the norm, she twists the image on its side.

-“I like to look a step beyond what simply is” – M.N
+“I like to look a step beyond what simply is”

-Ever-evolving, the longer you look at Mira’s photos, the more you notice something new.
+Ever evolving, the longer you look at Mira’s photos, the more you notice something new.
 Take the photo of the man lying down.
 His face is hidden, as his army boots occupy the forefront.
 Appearing to evoke death and darkness, the man is really resting or taking ‘Siesta’ inside of a tent.
 It is a sunny day, and he remains protected from the birds and bugs.
 The black and white aspect injects dynamism to the minutest details, while amplifying its overall simplicity.
 Then there’s the “Dead Sea” image, whose stark colors allude to its magical, health inducing benefits.